odoo/documentation/content/developer/misc/api/iap.rst

                             charges on their account
     :param str dbuuid: optional, allows the user to benefit from trial credits if his database is eligible (see :ref:`Service registration <register-service>`)
+    :param int ttl: optional, transaction time to live in hours.
+If the credit are not captured when the transaction expires, the transaction is cancelled.
+The default value is set to 4320 hours (= 180 days).
     :returns: :class:`TransactionToken` if the authorization succeeded
     :raises: :class:`~odoo.exceptions.AccessError` if the service token is invalid
     :raises: :class:`~odoo.addons.iap.models.iap.InsufficientCreditError` if the account does not have enough credits